Sohan Dua, MD, got the bad news in a phone call one morning in February 2017: His practice had been hacked.

 In short, it covers almost any loss or expense that can be attributed to the data breach.

-For example, the Duas’ coverage helped them when they were forced to write off tens of thousands of dollars in uncollected billing due to unrecovered patient payment records, a loss that Dua estimates at $40,000 to $50,000.
+For example, the Duas’ coverage helped them when they were forced to write off uncollected bills due to patient payment records that weren’t recovered, a loss that Dua estimates at $40,000 to $50,000.

 Coverage typically applies only to the data itself and not the computer hardware a practice uses, such as laptops, smartphones, tablets, or servers, which often are covered under a general business insurance policy.